bkeegs/arduino_serial_string/README.md

 # arduino_serial_string
-Arduino code to receive strings over serial and trigger functions based on the string received.
+[Under Construction] Arduino code to receive strings over serial and trigger functions based on the string received.

 ## Note this code is still in development. ##